AlubJ/TTGames-LEGO-Documentation/index.md

 ## Tools

-[BrickBench](https://github.com/BrickBench/BrickBench) - A map editor for Lego Star Wars: The Complete Saga, as well as an experimental viewer for Lego Indiana Jones & Lego Batman.
+[BrickBench](https://github.com/BrickBench/BrickBench) - A map editor for Lego Star Wars: The Complete Saga, as well as an experimental viewer for Lego Indiana Jones & Lego Batman 1.
+Documentation for BrickBench can be found [here](https://brickbench.readthedocs.io/).

-[DATOneArchiver](https://github.com/yodadude2003/DATOneArchiver) - A complete toolset for extracting, modifying, and creating TT Games DAT archive files from certain games.
+[DATOneArchiver](https://github.com/IsaMorphic/DATOneArchiver) - A complete toolset for extracting, modifying, and creating TT Games DAT archive files from certain games.

 ## File Formats